puppetlabs-toy-chest/puppetlabs-openstack/README.md

 4.0.0         -> 2014.1.0          -> Icehouse
 5.0.0         -> 2014.2.0          -> Juno
 6.0.0         -> 2015.1.0          -> Kilo
+7.0.0         -> 2015.2.0          -> Liberty
 ```

 ##Module Description

 Using the master branch of the puppet-openstack modules, puppetlabs-openstack allows
-for the rapid deployment of an installation of OpenStack Juno.
+for the rapid deployment of an installation of OpenStack.
 For the multi-node, up to five
 types of nodes are created for the deployment:

 * A controller node that hosts databases, message queues and caches, and most api services.